Daweet/Daweet.github.io/_posts/2020-05-04-from-markdown-to-webpages.md

 ```

 ### Equations in markdown
-Following footsteps of latex syntax, equations in Jupyter notebook markdown also are written within two dollar signs $$E = mc^2$$, but if it is not in Jupyter notebook it will have difficulty displaying equations.
+Following footsteps of latex syntax, equations in Jupyter notebook markdown also are written within two dollar signs $$E = mc^2$$, but if it is not displayed, sometimes it doesn't unless it is typed in Jupyter notebook it will have difficulty displaying equations.
 But a trick is provided in [Alexander Rodin](https://gist.github.com/a-rodin/fef3f543412d6e1ec5b6cf55bf197d7b), where the equation is rendered as image.
 As I plan to use equations moreoften, I think I will have to search for alternative solution, that will be a blog in itself.
 ```
 <img src="https://render.githubusercontent.com/render/math?math=E = mc^2">
 ```